-Keys to Success in Accounting BA 300B: Despite the fact that Accounting is numbers oriented, only the basic math is involved.
+Keys to Success in Accounting BA 42: Despite the fact that Accounting is numbers oriented, only the basic math is involved.
 Financial Accounting class does not require proficiency in higher math (break your stereotype).
 The most important to success in Accounting is to improve your ability to organize and analyze the business transactions.
 To have a good preparation for class, I strongly recommend you to follow these steps:

-1. Before class, read the PowerPoint slides posted on Canvas.

-2. Take notes in the class; summarize the main ideas in your index cards.

-3. If you are having difficulty, read the specified pages of the textbook and work through the end of chapter problems and solutions to supplement your understanding of the material.

-4. If you are still facing some challenges, attend the Wednesday (Section) at 12:30pm - 2:15pm

-5. If you are not matching this time, stop by my office either during office hours or any time by appointment through e-mail.
+- 1. Before class, read the PowerPoint slides posted on Canvas. - 2.
+Take notes in the class; summarize the main ideas in your index cards. - 3.
+If you are having difficulty, read the specified pages of the textbook and work through the end of chapter problems and solutions to supplement your understanding of the material. - 4.
+If you are still facing some challenges, stop by my office either during office hours or any time by appointment through e-mail.